I'll start off by saying that I have greatly enjoyed the Games here in Beijing. But I do have a gripe that is shared by many other people.

 Serves 4 as part of a multi-course meal

-Rinse snow peas and pat dry with a clean kitchen towel (otherwise, water droplets will cause oil to splatter.)
+- Rinse the snow peas and pat dry with a clean kitchen towel (otherwise, water droplets will cause oil to splatter.)

-Heat oil over high heat in a wok.
-Stir-fry Sichuan preserved vegetable and shrimp until fragrant, about 30 seconds.
-Add snow peas and toss to coat with oil.
+- Heat the oil over high heat in a wok.
+Stir-fry the Sichuan preserved vegetable and shrimp until fragrant, about 30 seconds.
+Add the snow peas and toss to coat with oil.

-Stir in rice wine and sugar and cook another 4 to 5 minutes.
+- Stir in the rice wine and sugar and cook another 4 to 5 minutes.
 Salt to taste.
-Transfer to plate and serve.
+Transfer to a plate and serve.